Introduction

 Researchers have noticed that the impact of women viewing porn appears to have a less damaging impact on relationships than male partners.
 This might be because of smaller samples of women in relationships who watch porn alone.
 According to one researcher, co-viewing can sometimes enhance a couple’s sex life.10

-Brain changes and unrealistic wxpectations
+Brain changes and unrealistic expectations

 Frequent porn consumption shapes the brain in concerning ways.
 It provides an exaggerated level of stimulation that can lead to desensitization and cravings for more extreme content to get the same excitement.11 This is one reason why many compulsive porn users have unrealistic expectations of their partners.